The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Conclusions

-Future research directions include investigating the polyhedral structure of the proposed formulation, developing a branch-and-price algorithm to solve a set-covering formulation of the problem via column generation, and designing tailored exact and heuristic algorithms that exploit the specific role of class-induced setup constraints.
+Future research directions include investigating the polyhedral structure of the proposed formulations, developing a branch-and-price algorithm to solve a set-covering formulation of the problem via column generation, and designing tailored exact and heuristic algorithms that exploit the specific role of class-induced setup constraints.
+The formulations and the benchmark library introduced in this paper provide a natural starting point for this line of work.
 Another promising avenue is to develop polynomial-time approximation algorithms with provable performance guarantees.